 neopixel module lets you use NeoPixel (WS2812) individually addressable

-need to import it separately with:
+module, you need to import it separately with:

 NeoPixels are designed to work at 5V, but luckily they still function using the 3V supply of the BBC micro:bit.
 Please note that the micro:bit edge connector should not be connected to anything supplying 5V.

 NeoPixels are fun strips of multi-coloured programmable LEDs.
 This module contains everything to plug them into a micro:bit and create funky displays, art and games such as the demo shown below.

 To connect a strip of neopixels you’ll need to attach the micro:bit as shown below (assuming you want to drive the pixels from pin 0 - you can connect neopixels to pins 1 and 2 too).
 The label on the crocodile clip tells you where to attach the other end on the neopixel strip.
 The VDD pin may be labelled as something else on some variants of neopixels - for example “V+”.
 In some cases it may be called “+5V” and it is only safe to use this if you have no other 5V devices connected.